 This means that a Plan G with a premium of no more than $19.00 per month more than a Plan F option could actually serve as a better value, provided you meet the entire Part B deductible.

-Important: Plan F is not available to new Medicare beneficiaries who become eligible for Medicare on or after January 1, 2020.
-If you already have Medicare, you can still enroll in Plan F if the plan is available in your area.
+Important: Plan F is not available to new Medicare beneficiaries who became eligible for Medicare on or after January 1, 2020.
+If you already had Medicare before that date, you can still enroll in Plan F if the plan is available in your area.

 There are three different age-related pricing models that Medicare Supplement Insurance companies use to determine their Medigap plan rates in 2021-2022.

 Each type of cost model can affect the average price of a given Medigap plan.